Lambert-Eaton Syndrome

 What is Lambert-Eaton syndrome?

-Lambert-Eaton syndrome, also known as Lambert-Eaton myasthenic syndrome, is a condition in which the immune system attacks the neuromuscular junctions — the areas where your nerves and muscles connect.
+Lambert-Eaton syndrome is also known as Lambert-Eaton myasthenic syndrome.
+It is a rare, autoimmune disorder in which the immune system attacks the neuromuscular junctions.
+These are the areas where your nerves and muscles connect.
 Normally, your nerve cells pass signals along to your muscle cells.
 These signals help your muscles move.
-Because Lambert-Eaton syndrome affects the way your nerves and muscles communicate, making it difficult to move your muscles as you normally would.
+Lambert-Eaton syndrome affects the way your nerves and muscles communicate, making it hard to move your muscles as you normally would.

 What causes Lambert-Eaton syndrome?